ApiTheory/httpsql/examples/README.md

 The examples create a foobar database.
 Feel free to change the destination.

+Please note that executing transactions in Sqlite has tradeoffs.
+A write lock on the database is maintained throughout the life of the transaction.
+If you start a transaction with 4-5 Httpsql commands, you should not run into problems snce the transaction should complete quickly.
+However, if you have a very write intensive workload, consider carefully how many commands are sent through in a single transaction as you will likely run into write contentions and timeouts.
+Keep track of the total execution time of each transaction as captured in the context response.

 ## Running Examples

 Each example can be executed directly via node: